-Many current service members and veterans suffer from chronic pain, PTSD, or traumatic brain injury.
+Many current service members and veterans suffer from chronic pain, post-traumatic stress (PTS), traumatic brain injury (TBI), or a combination of these conditions.
 The U.S. Department of Defense estimates that 90% of the 60,000 service members injured in Iraq and Afghanistan are living with chronic pain.
-Nearly half a million military personnel are estimated to suffer from PTSD or TBI.
+Nearly half a million military personnel are estimated to suffer from PTS or TBI.
 In 2010 the Veterans Administration spent $2 billion on treatment for veterans recently diagnosed with these conditions.

 Acupuncture is a low-cost, highly effective treatment with no side effects or risk of addiction.